Safatreza/flight_dashboard/flight_dashboard-main/README.md

 ```
 python test_mqtt_publish.py --no-mqtt
 ```
-This will POST telemetry directly to the backend, so you can demo the dashboard and all analytics/visualizations without any MQTT setup.
+This will POST telemetry directly to the backend at `http://localhost:5050/_dummy_telemetry`, so you can demo the dashboard and all analytics/visualizations without any MQTT setup.

 ## Android App
 - See the `mobile/` directory for Jetpack Compose app code and setup.

 ## Troubleshooting
 - **MQTT connection refused:** Ensure the broker is running on `localhost:1883` or use dummy mode.
 - **No data on dashboard:** Check backend logs for errors, verify MQTT topic and payload format, or use dummy mode.
+Make sure you are visiting [http://localhost:5050/](http://localhost:5050/).
 - **Alerts not showing:** Ensure telemetry includes `battery` and `altitude` fields.

 ## Performance Tips